UCAS code: W400

 For further details click here

-Students will need to pay the Disclosure and Barring Service fee (link to DBS details) if they choose an optional module where they carry out work in a school.
-This may be in Year 2 and/or Year 3.
+- DBS Check: Students will need to pay for the Disclosure and Barring Service fee if they chose an optional module where they carry out work in a school or other community context.
+This will either be in the second or third year of study. £44 current cost of check.

 To find out what general costs are included or excluded in the course fees, such as textbooks and travel expenses, please click here